 - 3.1.
-If required remove the stove door for easy handling this is not normally necessary.Remove the retaining nuts on the bottom of the hinge pins.
+If required remove the firebox and oven doors for easy handling this is not normally necessary.
+Remove the retaining clips on the bottom of the hinge pins.
 Open to about 30 degrees and lift upwards to disengage. - 3.2.
 Remove all the interior components of the stove using the following procedure.
 SEE ALSO MAINTENANCE GUIDE section. - 3.2.1.
+Remove the flame grilling shelf from the firebox.
 Remove the fuel retainer bars by lifting upwards until they can be disengaged from the side firebox liners and rotated slightly to bring out of the front of the firebox. - 3.2.2.
-Remove the two cast ceramic firebox side liners by gently pulling the front edges forward and sliding away from the 45 degree mitre joint with the back liner at the rear corners.
-Take great care not to chip or damage the surfaces of these ceramic components support the rear liner so that it cannot fall over and break! - 3.2.3.
+Remove the baffle plate by sliding forward about 40mm, lifting and rotating until it can be dropped down.
+There is a ceramic insulating board on top of the baffle plate handle this carefully to avoid breakage.
+The plate and board can then be removed from the firebox and removed from the firebox opening. - 3.2.3.
+Remove the two cast ceramic firebox side liners by gently easing the FRONT edges forward and sliding away from the 45 degree mitre joint with the back liner at the rear corners.
+Take great care not to chip or damage the surfaces of these ceramic components support the rear liner so that it cannot fall over and break! - 3.2.4.
 Now remove the rear firebox liner.
-Handle and store these ceramic liners very carefully to one side where they will not get broken. - 3.2.4.
-Remove the baffle plate by supporting the plate with both hands and sliding the front edge towards you and sliding the back edge off the back support.
-Slots in the baffle should allow it to be lowered off the front baffle pins and tilted sideways down into the firebox.
-There is a ceramic insulating board on top of the baffle plate place this carefully to one side to avoid breakage.
-The plate and board can then be removed from the firebox. - 3.3.
-The flue spigot collar may now be fitted for vertical connection. - 3.3.1.
-Locate the 3 x M6 cap screws, 3 x nuts and the spigot which are packed in the firebox or ash pan section. - 3.3.2.
-Fit the spigot to the top outlet using the gasket provided or fire cement to seal. - 3.4.
-Lift the stove into its final position using an assistant. - 3.5.
-Fix the stove to the hearth, marine hearth kit or freestanding heatshield surround kit as required.
-Machine screws are provided to secure these brackets to the stove body and any C&J manufactured kit.
-Other types of screws are not provided to fix to any other kind of hearth.
-These must be chosen together with fixing plugs etc to suit the materials being used in practice. - 3.6.
-Make the connection to the flue, chimney or liner using appropriate rigid flue pipe or adaptor, making sure to seal all joints carefully. - 3.7.
-Now complete the installation according to these instructions, Building Regulations and current installation standards, e.g. British Standard BS 8511 2010 Code of Practice for Installation of Solid Fuel Heating and Cooking Appliances in Small Craft or HETAS competent person scheme advice. - 3.8.
+Handle and store these ceramic liners very carefully to one side where they will not get broken. - 3.2.5.
+If required remove the grate and ash pan tray from the bottom of the firebox - 3.2.6.
+The flue spigot collar may now be fitted.
+Locate the 3 x M6 cap screws, 3 x nuts and the spigot which are packed in the firebox or oven section.
+Fit the spigot to the outlet using the gasket provided or fire cement to seal. - 3.3.
+Move the stove into its final position using at least one assistant. - 3.4.
+If required fix the stove to the hearth as required by using commercially available angle brackets and drilling the stove legs for fixings. - 3.5.
+Make the connection to the flue, chimney or liner using appropriate rigid flue pipe or adaptor, making sure to seal all joints carefully.
+NOTE: The first 450mm of flue pipe MUST be single wall to allow the bolster lid to open correctly.
+A specific heatshield kit is available to reduce distance to combustibles behind the stove if necessary. - 3.6.
+Now complete the installation according to these instructions, Building Regulations and current installation standards, e.g. British Standards BS 8303 or competent person scheme advice. - 3.7.
 The internal parts of the stove can be re-assembled as the reverse of the previous removal instructions.
 Optional kits and accessories have specific instructions provided.